Monarch Watch rallies donors to earn top challenge spot

 Monarch Watch is an education, conservation and research program that focuses on the monarch butterfly, its habitat and its spectacular fall migration.
-For receiving the most gifts, Monarch Watch will receive a bonus of $16,000, which is the most that could be earned in the Participation Challenge.
+For receiving the most gifts, Monarch Watch received a bonus of $16,000, which is the most that could be earned in the Participation Challenge.

 Monarch Watch Director Kristen Baum said receiving the challenge funds means the organization can supply more free milkweed plants for monarchs to schools and educational nonprofit groups.
 Monarch Watch typically receives more applications for free milkweed than it can award.